Stocks gain ground, Twitter soars on news of Musk stake

 The Fed is due to release minutes from its last meeting on Wednesday.

-Markets in Europe were mostly higher.
+Markets in Europe closed higher.
 Asian markets also rose and Hong Kong's Hang Seng jumped 2.1% after regulators in Beijing said they plan to revise rules regarding access of overseas regulators to full audits of companies that have shares listed in overseas markets.